SkyInkLearning/Azure_DevOps_yaml/README.md

       - main
 ```

-The pipeline will run everytime you merge anything into the chosen trigger branches which will build the program and run the tests.
+The pipeline will run everytime you merge anything into the chosen trigger branches.

 ## PR: